 There’s a saying in our industry that the difference between the worst eco-driver and the best eco-driver could be up to a 30% fuel efficiency variation,” Kedzie states.

 Telematics could help close that gap.
-“Telematics are useful for correcting driver behavior,” says Steve Saltzgiver, CAFS®, Manager of Mercury Associates, a fleet consultancy, “coupled with systems like rewarding drivers for good behavior.”
+“Telematics are useful for correcting driver behavior,” says Steve Saltzgiver, former CAFS®, Manager of Mercury Associates, a fleet consultancy, “coupled with systems like rewarding drivers for good behavior.”
 By monitoring things like speeding, hard stops, jack-rabbit starts and excessive idling, Saltzgiver says, you can use the data you glean to counsel and retrain drivers.

 Consider Aerodynamic Innovations

 Roeth sees the biggest opportunities for carriers to improve aerodynamics on trailers.
 He’s seeing more skirts, tails, nose cones and other high-tech add-ons.
 “If you’re under a 3-to-1 trailers-to-tractor ratio, those aerodynamics on the trailers really payback.”